-Pregnant employees were last offered special protections surrounding redundancy in the Employment Rights Act 1996.
+The Employment Rights Act 1996 provides Pregnant employees with special protections in a redundancy situation.
 The same protections also apply to those on maternity leave, adoption leave, parental leave and neonatal care.
 The protection went as far as, if an employee is still in their redundancy protection period, then other candidates should be selected for redundancy first, or that these employees should be prioritised for alternative vacancies.

-And as of 6th April 2024, the redundancy protection was extended.
-The period begins from the moment the pregnant party notify their employer of their pregnancy, to 18 months from the day their baby is born.
+The redundancy protection period begins from the moment the pregnant party notify their employer of their pregnancy, to 18 months from the day their baby is born.
 If an employer does not follow procedure of considering the employee for alternative vacancy, or discussing their decision with the employee, then this is automatically unfair dismissal.
 It could also be classed as maternity discrimination.